Appdynamics/api-commandline-tool/README.md

 CONFIG_CONTROLLER_COOKIE_LOCATION=/home/ubuntu/.appdynamics/act/cookie.txt
 ```

-If you want to change your configuration, you can either edit this file or you can re-run the setup:
+To update your configuration, you can either edit this file or you can re-run the setup:

 ```shell
 act.sh config -f
 ```

+If you want to work with multiple controllers, you can use [environments](USAGE.md#environment)

 ## Usage